CraigBladow/cc41/README.md

 | exit  | Exits CC41, similar to turning the HP-41CX off, however memory contents and status are not retained.
 | exeq | Executes the system command, shell script, or batch file named in the alpha register using the current specified path.
 | fview | Displays the flags register as a hexadecimal number.
+| getpr | Loads and then runs a program starting at the first line.
+See GETP.
 | gto. |Go to the following program line number.
 Replaces 'GTO .'
 | gto.. | Go to the end of Program Memory, create an END if the last program does not have one.
 Replaces 'GTO ..'
 | oct   | Input greater than 281,474,976,710,655 returns DATA ERROR.